 Follow Becky’s Journey

-My tech knowledge has increased as I had been opened up to many aspects of tech that I had, prior to GHC, never shown much interest in for example cybersecurity and the capabilities of AI.
+My tech knowledge has increased as I have been opened up to many aspects of tech that I had, before GHC, never shown much interest in for example cybersecurity and the capabilities of AI.
 However, after attending GHC I discovered how AI could make way for better and more inclusive technology.

 I also found the session on ‘The Capabilities of VR in Education’ very interesting as I found it extremely interesting how VR could make learning more interactive and could transport a student to another country/ environment or simply enhance learning by providing hands-on experience.